lightning/bolts/04-onion-routing.md

    to tell them the next hop.

 For example, Dave wants Alice to reach him via public node Bob then Carol.
+He creates a chain of public "blinding" keys for Bob, Carol and finally himself, so he can share a secret with each of them.
+These keys are a simple chain, so each node can derive the next without having to be told explicitly.

-He creates and encrypts three `encrypted_data_tlv`s:
+From these shared secrets, Dave creates and encrypts three `encrypted_data_tlv`s:
 1. blob_bob: For Bob to tell him to forward to Carol
 2. blob_carol: For Carol to tell her to forward to him
 3. blob_dave: For himself to indicate the path was used, and any metadata he wants.

-To mask the node ids, he derives three blinding factors, which turn Bob into Bob', Carol into Carol' and Dave into Dave'.
-These are a simple chain, so Bob can derive Carols without having to be told explicitly.
+To mask the node ids, he also derives three blinding factors from the shared secrets, which turn Bob into Bob', Carol into Carol' and Dave into Dave'.

 So this is the `blinded_path` he hands to Alice.

 1. `first_node_id`: Bob
-2. `blinding`: to turn Bob into Bob'
+2. `blinding`: the first blinding key
 3. `path`: [Bob', bob_blob], [Carol', carol_blob], [Dave', dave_blob]

-Alice encrypts an onion to Bob', Carol', Dave' and gives it to Bob with the first blinding factor `blinding`.
+Alice encrypts an onion to Bob', Carol', Dave' and gives it to Bob with the first blinding key `blinding`.

-Bob uses the blinding and his private key to decrypt the first layer of the onion (created by Alice), and uses his normal private key to decrypt "bob_blob" (created by Dave).
-The blob decrypts into a `encrypted_data_tlv` which indicates where the onion is to be forwarded (i.e. Carol).
+Bob uses the first blinding key to derive the shared secret which gives him both the tweak to decrypt the onion so he can decrypt it (created by Alice for Bob' instead of Bob) and also to decrypt the `encrypted_data_tlv` which indicates where the onion is to be forwarded (i.e. Carol).
 Bob derives the next `blinding` and sends it an the onion to Carol.